pratikunterwegs/atlas-best-practices/README.md

 ### supplement/

+- `figures/` The supplementary material figures.

+- `latex/` and `*.yml` Formatting options for the supplementary material output.

-- `.Rmd` files to create the supplementary material, including:
+- `.Rmd` files to create the supplementary material.

 - `render_books.sh`: A shell script with helper commands to generate the Supplementary Material and the source code as `R` scripts from the `Rmd` files.